newrelic/nri-perfmon/README.md

 #### Performance Counters

 If you specify the `provider` as `PerfCounter`, it will retrieve the Windows Performance Counter instead of running a WMI query.
-This can be useful if WMI is returning "all 0's" in a query or the appropriate Performance Counter is easier to find [Click here for a good how-to on using Performance Monitor.](https://techcommunity.microsoft.com/t5/Ask-The-Performance-Team/Windows-Performance-Monitor-Overview/ba-p/375481)
+This can be useful if WMI is returning "all 0's" in a query or the appropriate Performance Counter is easier to find.
+[Click here for a good how-to on using Performance Monitor.](https://techcommunity.microsoft.com/t5/Ask-The-Performance-Team/Windows-Performance-Monitor-Overview/ba-p/375481)

 * No custom names for individual attributes
 * Uses the category name as the Insights event type.